kj2013/claff-diplomacy/README.md

 ## Acknowledgement

-We're grateful to Cristian Danescu-Niculescu-Mizil for the original data behind this task.
+We're grateful to Cristian Danescu-Niculescu-Mizil and the team of coauthors (Peskov, Cheng, Elgohary, Barrow, Danescu-Niculescu-Mizil, & Boyd-Graber, 2020; Niculae, Kumar, Boyd-Graber, & Danescu-Niculescu-Mizil, 2015 ) for the permission to use the original data behind this task.
 Thank you!

 ## Organizers